ThalesPudim/AudioWriterAPI/README.md

 # Audio Writter - API
-This app is a flask app, based on my mind.
+This code is a flask app, based on my mind.
 Created and developed in Visual Studio Code! :D

 ## Technology